0xCD4/0xCD4/README.md

 ## Hey!👋

-Hello everyone, I am interested in math cryptography, OSINT, software, system security.
-I can code in C, Assembly, Python and I have been improving myself in Rust programming.
+Hello, welcome to my GitHub page!
+I am interested in low-level coding and security.
+I share low-level coding projects to improve my skills every day.
+I will also share malware analysis tools and exploitation techniques.
+Follow me if you'd like to support my work!

 ## ⚡ Programming Languages